 Centers for Gastroenterology has provided Fort Collins, CO and the surrounding areas with premier manometry testing since 2007.
 We offer our patients high-quality care, accessibility, unparalleled customer service, and local doctors.
 Our physicians are highly trained and always willing to answer any questions or address any concerns you might have.
 Check out our blog to learn more.

-Esophageal testing or manometry measures the pressures and the pattern of muscle contractions in your esophagus.
-Abnormalities in the contractions and strength of the muscle or in the sphincter at the lower end of the esophagus can result in pain, heartburn, and/or difficulty swallowing.
-Esophageal manometry is used to diagnose the conditions that can cause these symptoms.
+Manometry, which is also referred to as esophageal manometry, is a test that measures the pressures and patterns of muscle contractions in your esophagus.
+This outpatient test ultimately determines if your esophagus is working correctly.
+The test analyzes everything from movement to pressure.
+Abnormalities in the contractions and strength of the muscle or the sphincter at the lower end of the esophagus can result in pain, heartburn, and difficulty swallowing.
+An esophageal manometry helps diagnose the various conditions that can cause these undesirable symptoms.

 An empty stomach allows for the best and safest examination, so do not eat or drink anything for 6 hours before the test.
-Since many medications can affect esophageal pressure and the natural muscle contractions required for swallowing, be sure to discuss with your healthcare professional each medication you are taking.
+Since many medications can affect esophageal pressure and the natural muscle contractions required for swallowing, be sure to discuss each medication you are taking with your healthcare professional.
 Your doctor may ask that you temporarily stop taking one or more medications before your test.

 References: ASGE, American Society of Gastrointestinal Endoscopy